ustoopia/log-monitor/README.md

 # Real-time Apache Log Monitor for ISPConfig

-A lightweight Node.js application that monitors Apache log files in real-time and displays them in a web browser with color coding, whois lookup functionality, and a search functionality.
+A really simple, lightweight Node.js application that monitors Apache log files in real-time for all websites hosted by ISPConfig, and shows them in a web browser, with color coding, whois lookup option, and search functionality.

 ## Features